-Zeolite can play an important roll in oil field waste clean up.
+Zeolite can play an important role in oil field waste cleanup.

 An intensive review of Natural Zeolites as Cation Exchangers for Environmental Protection was done by Colella Pansini of the University of Naples in Italy.

 Pansini’s review is made up of four main sections:

 - Introduction to cation exchange procedures that can be operated at an industrial level.

 - Deals with the removal of NH₄+ from municipal and industrial wastewater.

 - Research on the abilities for natural Zeolites for removal of heavy metals from water and soil

 - Shows how chemical and structural features make Zeolites a very powerful tool for the decontamination of soils and waters containing radionuclides.
 Zeolite makes an excellent option for oil field clean-up through a combination of ion exchange and sieving capabilities.